MediaX-SJTU/MediaX/content/publication/Unpaired Face/index.md

 ---
-title: 'LAR-SR: A Local Autoregressive Model for Image Super-Resolution'
+title: 'Unpaired Face Restoration via Learnable Cross-Quality Shift'
 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-  - Baisong Guo
+  - Yangyi Dong
   - Xiaoyun Zhang
-  - Haoning Wu
-  - Yu Wang
+  - Zhixin Wang
   - Ya Zhang
+  - Siheng Chen
-  - Yan-Feng Wang
+  - Yanfeng Wang

 # Author notes (optional)
 # author_notes: